mcpland/mock-mcp/README.md

 ## Describe Requests with Metadata

 `requestMock` accepts an optional third argument (`RequestMockOptions`) that is forwarded without modification to the MCP server.
-The most important field in that object is `metadata`, which lets the test process describe each request with the exact OpenAPI/JSON Schema fragment, sample payloads, or test context that the AI client needs to build a response.
+The most important field in that object is `metadata`, which lets the test process describe each request with the exact OpenAPI JSON Schema fragment, sample payloads, or test context that the AI client needs to build a response.

 When an MCP client calls `get_pending_batches`, every `requests[].metadata` entry from the test run is included in the response.
 That is the channel the LLM uses to understand the requested endpoint before supplying data through `provide_batch_mock_data`.
 Metadata is also persisted when batch logging is enabled, so you can audit what was sent to the model.